-Fixed Indexed Annuities tie your crediting returns to an outside source, normally the Standard and Poor’s Stock Index Fund.
+Fixed Indexed Annuities tie your crediting returns to an outside source, usually the Standard and Poor’s Stock Index Fund.

 How do they do that and how do they guarantee your funds against loss?
-How can you funds increase but never be exposed to any risk or loss?
+How can your funds increase but never be exposed to any risk or loss?

-Your funds will never equal stock market returns and your returns will depend on your contract.
-There may be fees and some expenses that must be paid first so a good estimate is approximately 40% to 70% of what the Index may return.
+Your funds will never equal stock market returns, and your returns will depend on your contract.
+There may be fees and some expenses that must be paid first so a reasonable estimate is approximately 40% to 70% of what the Index may return.
 Be informed and be sure these products are for you.

 What is the real benefit of Fixed Indexed Annuities?
 Your funds are fully guaranteed and are safe and secure.
 Your Fixed Indexed Annuity can only increase.
 Fixed Indexed Annuities are best suited for people who want to protect their original principal and provide for an increase in funds linked to a major index.

 Fixed Indexed Annuities vary by company and by state.
 Always completely understand your annuity and make certain it fits your situation.
 Make certain you understand the premature use charges associated with these products.